rohansatapathy/rohansatapathy.com/posts/about.md

 deep-learning-based computer vision models like Mask R-CNN, which I think is really cool.

-At the moment, I'm working on two projects.
-I've recently been getting into programming language design, and I'm working on [glox](https://github.com/rohansatapathy/glox), an interpreter written in Go for a high-level, dynamically typed language called Lox.
-I'm also an undergraduate research assistant at the [Burgers Lab](https://quantumopticslab.engin.umich.edu/), a quantum optics lab at Michigan.
-Although I'm still in the (very) early stages, I'm gaining hands-on skills in PCB design while also exploring the basics of quantum computing.
+At the moment, I'm working on [glox](https://github.com/rohansatapathy/glox), an interpreter written in Go for a high-level, dynamically typed language called Lox.
+Check out my blog for updates on how the project is going.

 ## About This Website